Fidelisesq/AWS-Cloud-Resume/Documentation.md

 ## **5. Conclusion & Lessons Learnt**

 This project demonstrates how to build a scalable, secure, and cost-efficient serverless resume website on AWS.
 By leveraging Terraform for infrastructure as code and GitHub Actions for CI/CD, the entire deployment process is automated and reproducible.

-The use of serverless technologies ensures minimal operational overhead, while monitoring and alerting systems provide visibility into the system’s health..
+The use of serverless technologies ensures minimal operational overhead, while monitoring and alerting systems provide visibility into the system’s health.
+This project reinforced the importance of automation, security, and monitoring in cloud deployments.

+Overcoming challenges with API integrations, Terraform state management, and Lambda execution improved my troubleshooting skills and deepened my understanding of AWS services.